Written by Cooper Peebles

 A junior account manager’s job at ETC is to make our clients’ vision become a reality with the skill of our amazing creative teams.
-Everyone on the team is truly an expert in their craft and each person brings something different to the table.
+Everyone on the team is truly an expert in their craft, and each person brings something different to the table.

 Several weeks in the “real world” feels like two semesters of being a full-time marketing student —it’s intense.
 At first.
 After a while, it becomes easier to pick up on things.
 Through the ETC onboarding process, I came up with five tips for recent college grads that just landed their first job in marketing.

-One of the best lessons I learned from my internship was the simple task of organzing emails.
+One of the best lessons I learned from my internship was the simple task of organizing emails.
 Being organized with your emails, files, and notes will add just that little bit of control that you might be looking for when things get hectic at the office.

 Being organized both saves time when you’re trying to find files on your computer, and the lack of clutter looks clean, which gives off a more professional appearance when presenting your materials to clients.
 Starting the day by organizing files and notes is a great way to begin a healthy work routine.